Revised September 26, 2019

-Sec.
-3. Quorum.
 Eleven members shall constitute a quorum.

-ARTICLE VII — OPERATIONS
+ARTICLE VI — OPERATIONS

 The Glocester Business Association shall operate on a calendar year basis defined as January 1st to December 31st.

-ARTICLE VIII — EXECUTION OF INSTRUMENTS
+ARTICLE VII — EXECUTION OF INSTRUMENTS

-requiring the signature of the Glocester Business Association shall be executed in behalf of the Association by the President, or if he or she is not available, by the Vice President, the Secretary, or the Treasurer, unless generally or in a particular instance the Board shall otherwise order or provide.
+requiring the signature of the Glocester Business Association shall be executed on behalf of the Corporation by the President, or if he or she is not available, by the Vice President, the Secretary, or the Treasurer, unless generally or in a particular instance the Board shall otherwise order or provide.

 ARTICLE IX — AMENDMENTS

-These Bylaws may be altered, amended, repealed or revised by a two-thirds vote of the active GBA membership present, in good standing, at any regular, annual, or special meeting of the Association, provided a copy of such proposed amendments or revisions shall be discussed and acted upon.
+These Bylaws may be altered, amended, repealed or revised by a two-thirds vote of the active general membership present at any regular, annual, or special meeting of the Corporation, provided a copy of such proposed amendments or revisions shall be discussed and acted upon.

-These Bylaws shall be reviewed as deemed necessary by a committee consisting of three members appointed by the President.
+These Bylaws shall be reviewed as deemed necessary by a committee consisting of at least three members appointed by the President.

-These Bylaws were approved at a meeting of the General Membership by a two-thirds majority vote on December 9, 2016.
+These Bylaws were approved at a meeting of the General Membership by a two-thirds majority vote on September 26, 2019.